MaxWutw/MaxWutw/README.md

 ### Hi My name is WU ZHEN RONG
-I'm interested in Machine Learning and algorithm. <br>
+I'm interested in Machine Learning and algorithms. <br>
-I've learned C, C++ and Python for 2 years.
 <!--
 **MaxWutw/MaxWutw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.